 - 1 to 2 Tablespoons olive oil

-- 1/2 teaspoon kosher salt
+- ½ teaspoon Kosher salt

-- 1/4 teaspoon ground black pepper
+- ¼ teaspoon ground black pepper

 - Trim the bottom 2 to 3 inches of the asparagus by snapping the ends off or cutting them with a knife.

 - Place the asparagus in a bowl.
 Add the olive oil, salt and pepper.
 Toss until combined.

 - Transfer on the grill grates using tongs.
 Make sure they are in an even layer horizontally on the grill grates.
-Close the grill lid and cook for 5 minutes.
+Close the grill lid and cook for 4 minutes.
 Flip and cook an additional 3 to 5 minutes, or until they have grill marks and are slightly crisp.

 - Transfer to a serving platter.
-Add a squeeze of lemon juice and freshly grated parmesan cheese if desired.
+Add a squeeze of lemon juice and add freshly grated parmesan cheese if desired.
 Salt and pepper to taste.
 Serve while warm.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.